All Products

 Return value type

-Use the current_date function to obtain the current date.
-Then, use the extract function to obtain the year of the current date.
+Use the current_date function to retrieve the current date.
+Then, use the extract function to extract the year from the current date.

 * | SELECT extract(year from current_date)